officialsumitkumarin-boop/Heartable-ChatBot/README.md

 ``bash
 pip install tkinter``

-# Running the Chatbot 💻
+ Running the Chatbot 💻
-# Open VS Code or terminal in the project directory
+ Open VS Code or terminal in the project directory Ensure Python 3.10+ is installed and selected
-# Ensure Python 3.10+ is installed and selected
+# For Run

-python heartable.py
+``bash
-# Tkinter GUI window will open
+python heartable-chatbot.py``

-# Type a message in the entry box and press Enter or click Send
+ Tkinter GUI window will open
-# Watch Heartable respond with typing animation and green-colored messages
+ Type a message in the entry box and press Enter or click Send Watch Heartable respond with typing animation and green-colored messages

 # Author ✨
 Name: Sumit Kumar